Disclosure information on the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)

 Strategy Planning

-We have classified climate-related risks into two categories, specifically risks associated with the transition to a low-carbon economy (transition risks) and risks associated with the physical impacts of climate change (physical risks).
-We have also assessed the magnitude of the financial impacts to be affected and summarized the risks and opportunities for our business.
+We classify climate-related risks into two categories, that are the risks associated with the transition to a low-carbon economy ("transition risks") and those associated with the physical impacts of climate changes ("physical risks").
+We assess the magnitude of the financial impacts of these two risk groups and thereby more clearly define the risks and opportunities related to our business.

-In addition, we conducted scenario analysis using the scenarios presented by the International Energy Agency (IEA) and the Intergovernmental Panel on Climate Change (IPCC) regarding temperature increase, and examined adaptation measures and financial impacts based on the risks and opportunities of the 1.5°C and 4°C scenarios, respectively.
+In addition, we conduct scenario analysis using the temperature rise scenarios presented by the International Energy Agency (IEA) and the Intergovernmental Panel on Climate Change (IPCC), and examined adaptation measures and financial impacts, etc. in the light of the risks and opportunities related with the 1.5°C-rise and 4°C -rise scenarios, respectively.

-In addition, we conducted scenario analysis using the scenarios presented by the International Energy Agency (IEA) and the Intergovernmental Panel on Climate Change (IPCC) regarding temperature increase, and examined adaptation measures and financial impacts based on the risks and opportunities of the 1.5°C and 4°C scenarios, respectively.
+In addition, we conduct scenario analysis using the temperature rise scenarios presented by the International Energy Agency (IEA) and the Intergovernmental Panel on Climate Change (IPCC), and examined adaptation measures and financial impacts, etc. in the light of the risks and opportunities related with the 1.5°C-rise and 4°C -rise scenarios, respectively.

-Major Risks and Opportunities Related to Climate Change
+Major Risks and Opportunities Related to Climate Changes

 Material Factors | Category | Potential Financial Impact | Impact | ||